Ghost goal: Bayer Leverkusen v 1899 Hoffenheim, 2013–14 Bundesliga

+Wrexham v Kidderminster Harriers, 2013–14 Conference Premier

 On 16 November 2013, Adrian Cieslewicz of Wrexham was involved in a situation of this kind.
 With Wrexham down 2–0 at Kidderminster Harriers in a Conference Premier game, Cieslewicz burst into the penalty area and appeared to slot the ball into the bottom corner of the net.
 However, the ball had actually squeezed through a hole in the net, and referee Amy Fearn originally disallowed the goal.
 After six minutes of consultation, with her assistants amidst protests from the Wrexham players, the goal was awarded.
 However, Kidderminster took advantage of the delay in the match and scored to make it 3–1.

+Flamengo v Vasco da Gama, 2014 Campeonato Carioca

+On 16 February 2014, a match between CR Flamengo and CR Vasco da Gama was marked by controversy in Brazil.
+Vasco player Douglas took a free kick which hit the crossbar and entered the goal by 33 centimeters.
+The goal, however, was not given.
+At the same match, Flamengo's Elano took a free kick, which Martín Silva saved inside the goal, which also entered by centimeters.
+This goal, however, was given.
+Flamengo would go on to win the match 2–1.

+Kasımpaşa v Galatasaray, 2015–16 Süper Lig

 On 28 November 2015, Ryan Donk of Kasımpaşa was involved in a situation against Galatasaray.
 With Kasımpaşa 1–0 down at Galatasaray in a Süper Lig match, Donk kicked the ball.
 It hit the crossbar and then fell to 9 cm inside the goal line.
 However, referee Halis Özkahya looked at the linesman and disallowed the goal and continued the match, which finished 2–2.

+Barcelona v Valencia, 2017–18 La Liga

-On 26 November 2017, Lionel Messi kicked the ball towards Valencia CF goalkeeper Neto, but it passed by him and entered the goal by several inches.
+On 26 November 2017, Lionel Messi of FC Barcelona kicked the ball towards Valencia CF goalkeeper Neto, but it passed by him and entered the goal by several inches.
 The referee did not see, and the goal was not awarded.
 The game ended 1–1.